UPPAALModelChecker/docs.uppaal.org/content/toolsAndAPI/file-formats.md

 ### Symbolic simulation traces

-Symbolic simulation traces can be stored using the XTR format and files in this format have the file ending <tt>.xtr</tt>.
+Symbolic simulation traces can be stored using the XTR format; files in this format have the extension <tt>.xtr</tt>.
 The format was introduced in UPPAAL 3.0.

 XTR files are intimately linked to the model from which they were generated.
 Any change (other than layout and white space changes) in the model may render the trace file unreadable.
 Even reordering some variable declarations will break the link.